-Sauron, though much of his magnificent bastardy takes place before The Lord of the Rings - see this essay.
+Sauron, though much of his magnificent bastardy takes place before The Lord of the Rings — see this essay.
 Sauron is a cunning manipulator who has plans going all over Middle-Earth.
 When force fails he can sweet-talk and when sweet-talk fails he has force and when that fails he has schemes within schemes within schemes.
 He can manipulate even his enemies into serving his goals.
 He engineered the Fall of Númenor through manipulation of the Númenóreans' desire for immortality and he was the one that was responsible for many of the Foul Things that inhabit Middle-Earth.
 And the Nazgûl were his own idea.
 And so on.
 Basically, he was a Magnificent Bastard all the way till the fall of Númenor.
-Afterwards, he became the archetypal Evil Overlord.
+Afterwards, he became the archetypal Evil Overlord, though if you read between the lines, there's still some good planning going on there.